 Advanced technologies are now available for optimizing management, such as the incorporation of IMRT and other means of limiting side-effects of treatment and increasing cure rates.

-Lung radiotherapy affects normal as well as cancerous cells.
+As noted above, lung radiotherapy may affect normal as well as cancerous cells.
 Side effects of radiation therapy depend mainly on the part of the body that is treated and the treatment dose.
-Common side effects of lung radiotherapy are a dry, sore throat; difficulty swallowing; fatigue; skin changes at the site of treatment; and loss of appetite.
-Patients receiving radiation to the brain may have headaches, skin changes, fatigue, nausea and vomiting, hair loss, or problems with memory and thought processes.
+Common side effects of lung radiotherapy are related to the organs in the chest it might touch such as the esophagus, the skin, and the lung.
+Patients undergoing lung radiotherapy might notice that they gradually develop a dry, sore throat; difficulty swallowing; fatigue; skin changes at the site of treatment; and loss of appetite.

 Lymphocyte-derived neoplasms have long been considered highly sensitive to the effects of ionizing radiation and our department of Radiation Oncology is very experienced in the implementation of exacting technical set-ups such as "Mantle" radiotherapy fields and "Total Nodal Irradiation" plans for selected malignant lymphoma patients.